iliaskarim/CocoaSoundCloudAPI/README.md

 Please keep in mind that all of this is under heavy development, and things might change from time to time.
 Please update your frameworks often, and keep this space in mind.

 We document the [changes to the different versions](Changes.md).
-When you've used a previous version, please read it.
+If you've used a previous version, please read it.

 But most important: Have fun building great apps!

 Your friends at SoundCloud.